boboldehampsink/pushnotifications/README.md

 - Keeps a history of sent messages

 Todo:
-- Craft part is mostly done, now implement push functionality
+- Add WP8 support
-- Finish ZendService Mpns service and submit to Zend(?)
+	- Finish ZendService Mpns/Wns service and submit to Zend(?)
-- Finish NotificationPusher fork which implements Mpns adapter and submit Pull Request
+	- Finish NotificationPusher fork which implements Mpns/Wns adapter and submit Pull Request

 Important:
 The plugin's folder should be named "pushnotifications"